Skip to content

 Queue page with timeline scheduling

-• Currently running task panel — what’s executing on which instance, with priority, current step, elapsed time, and the player ID it’s acting on.
-One click opens the DSL runner with the same state for live introspection.
+What’s executing on which instance, with priority, current step, elapsed time, and the player ID.
+One click opens the DSL runner with the same state.

-• Pending table — sorted per instance in execution order: due tasks first, then scheduled tasks by time.
-Each row shows status (Overdue / Pending / Scheduled), the scenario name, the region it’s targeting, priority, and quick actions (DSL runner, copy debug payload).
+Sorted per instance in execution order — due tasks first, then scheduled by time.
+Each row shows status, scenario, target region, priority, and quick actions.

 The Table view is a list — best for “what’s stuck right now.”